 - Research a global challenge and write a paper about the problem and your proposed solution - There is no cost, fee or membership required for the program!
-Your paper is your ticket to attend - Register and submit your paper by: February 7, 2020 - Attend the Nebraska Youth Institute at the University of Nebraska Lincoln in Lincoln, NE, on March 16, 2020.
+Your paper is your ticket to attend - Register and submit your paper by: March 17, 2023 - Participate in the Western Nebraska Youth Institute hosted by the University of Nebraska-Lincoln and the World Food Prize Foundation on April 24, 2023.